 So, there you have it.
 According to our ratings, Colchester is the place to focus on if you’re looking for a true property investment hotspot.
 However, don’t be afraid of looking further afield, as there are plenty of opportunities available to the savvy investor elsewhere.

 Manchester, London and Birmingham may be lagging behind Colchester slightly, but there are still lots of gems out there.
-Whichever location you opt for, make sure you research the area thoroughly, even if it’s in an locale that’s noted as being desirable.
+Whichever location you opt for, make sure you research the area thoroughly, even if it’s in a locale that’s noted as being desirable.
 Talking to a local estate agent is a good start.

+Now you’ve got the best places to invest in property in the UK.
 We wish you good luck in your search!